Skip to main content

 1. Download the latest Imaging Virtual Server (IVS) linked here

 2. Import the Imaging Virtual Appliance (IVS) into your virtual environment or use a player to start up the machine.
-Note: If you need help on this please use the help guide linked here
+Note: If you need help on this please use the import guides linked here.

-4. You should log into the machine (either console or SSH) and change the default password from what is currently filewave to your own.
+Login to the IVS (either console or SSH) and change the default password from what is currently filewave to your own.

 # replace IVS-IP-Address with your IP address